topo-gps/topo-gps-manual/en/extensions/height_extension.rst

    *The terrain height is shown next to the coordinates on the dashboard.*

 You can tap on the height to view details about the source, the vertical reference, and the accuracy.
-You have to zoom in the map far enough in a :ref:`region in which the height extension is available <ss-height-extension-coverage>` to view the terrain height.
+You have to zoom in the map far enough in a :ref:`region in which the Height extension is available <ss-height-extension-coverage>` to view the terrain height.

 If you tap on the position marker, you can view the terrain height of your current position.